The Journey of a Sustainable Avocado

 As avocado consumption increases, there is growing attention on what avocado production means for the planet.
 How sustainable is an avocado?
 How sustainable are Mission avocados?

-As the global leader in the worldwide avocado business, we constantly look for opportunities to reduce our environmental footprint.
-We recognize the agriculture industry must work hard to deploy sustainable practices, and we want to share how we do that at Mission Produce.
+As a global leader in the worldwide avocado business, we look for opportunities to reduce our environmental footprint.
+The agriculture industry must work hard to deploy sustainable practices, so we want to share how we do so at Mission Produce.
 From field to fork, our avocados are grown and distributed using sustainable practices to minimize the impact of our avocados on the planet.

 In the Field

-Beginning in the field, we keep our avocado trees as sustainable as possible by meticulously caring for our environment and remaining conscious of our water usage and pollution levels.
+Beginning in the field, we meticulously care for our surrounding environment and remain conscious of our water usage and pollution levels.

 We eliminate water waste from our avocado production by employing precision farming methods, advanced water treatment, and state-of-the-art irrigation systems across our operations: